apache/airavata/docs/tutorial/gateways2019_tutorial.md

 -   display the echoed greeting by displaying the STDOUT file produced by the job

+This is an intentionally simple example to demonstrate the general principle of using custom REST APIs and UI to setup, execute and post-process/visualize the output of a computational experiment.

 ### Setting up the Django app

 To start, we'll just create a simple "Hello World" page for the Django app and